joseeden/joeden/docs/Cybersecurity/001-Fundamentals/041-Ports-and-Protocols.md

 - Commonly used in wireless networks (e.g., Wi-Fi) and secure network access setups.
 - Provides strong security through certificate-based authentication.

-More details can be found here: [EAP](./025-Network-Authentication-Protocols.md#eap)
+For more information, please see [EAP](./025-Network-Authentication-Protocols.md#eap)

 ## Transport Method